-Alcohol and Drug Education: Staff, clinical interns, and substance abuse specialists are available for confidential conversations and short-term counseling.
+Alcohol and Drug Education: Staff, clinical interns, and substance misuse specialists are available for confidential conversations and short-term counseling.
 Please email firstname.lastname@example.org for more information.

 University Counseling: University Counseling Services include individual counseling and psychotherapy, consultation, and self-help assistance.
 Visit their website for information on how to make an appointment.

-Alcoholics Anonymous Meetings: Attend a virtual AA meeting, view a listing here, or in-person meetings below.
+Alcoholics Anonymous Meetings: Attend an in-person AA meeting, view a listing here.